 Distinguished Young Women is the oldest and largest scholarship program for high school girls.
-Last year, we made more than $1 billion in cash tuition and college-granted scholarships available nationally.
+Last year, more than $1 billion in cash tuition and college-granted scholarships were available nationally.

 Scholarships are available in two ways: cash tuition scholarships (which can be used at any accredited institution of higher learning) and college-granted scholarships (over 100 colleges and universities offer scholarships to program participants – several scholarships are available just for taking part in a local or state program!)

-Distinguished Young Women also works with over 100 colleges and universities across the country to provide opportunities for our participants to further their education.
-Some scholarships are available to any participant that takes part in a local or state program.
+Distinguished Young Women partners with over 100 colleges and universities across the country to provide opportunities for our participants to further their education.
+Some of these scholarships are available to any participant that takes part in a local or state program.

 If you were awarded scholarships at any program level — local, state or national — and the Scholarship Foundation is holding your scholarships, you may submit a claim for your scholarships after you enroll in an accredited college or university.